-e.
+- e.
+Outpatient Prescription Drugs - i.
 Drug Rebates

 Outpatient prescription drugs covered for members are subject to the same rebate requirements as the fee-for-service drug benefit is subject to under §1927 of the Social Security Act.
 The MCO shall take such actions as the Department may determine necessary to permit the Department to collect such rebates from manufacturers for outpatient prescription drugs the MCO covers as a Medicaid benefit for members.